 There are, however, obstacles to address and underexplored avenues for further security cooperation.

-To learn more about these important strategic trends, please join us for a public panel discussion with international experts Dr Tomohiko Satake (Japan), Dr Lavina Lee (Australia), and Mr Lyle Morris (United States).
+This public panel discussion looked at these important strategic trends, and featured international experts Dr Tomohiko Satake (Japan), Dr Lavina Lee (Australia), and Mr Lyle Morris (United States).